yilong-sim/FSI-soft-robotics-actuator-COMSOL/README.md

 Fully coupled fluid-structure interaction (FSI) simulation of a pneumatic balloon actuator in a soft robotic platform, validated against experiment across three channel geometries.
 Simulation results directly guided actuator design and were published in *Advanced Intelligent Systems* (2021).

-**My contribution:** All COMSOL simulations — model design, constitutive model selection and fitting, solver configuration, and experimental validation — were executed solely by me.
+**My contribution:** All COMSOL simulations — model design, constitutive model selection and fitting, solver configuration, and experimental validation (in collaboration with wet-lab co-authors).

 ---